-Architect Ryue Nishizawa is one of the influential creative minds to found SANAA, a Pritzker winning designing firm.
-He was commissioned to design the museum to house Matrix and chose to create a space that would enhance the piece of art as well as place it in a much broader context.
+Architect Ryue Nishizawa is one of the influential creative minds to found SANAA, a Pritzker-winning designing firm.
+He was commissioned to design the museum to house Matrix and chose to create a space that would enhance the piece of art and place it in a much broader context.

 Teshima Art Museum fulfills these requirements, making it an inspiring art space.
 The only piece in the museum is Matrix or Bokei, which is subtle and highly interactive.
 The solo piece in the museum opens the door for many interpretations, but unlike many museums you are used to, Teshima Art Museum in itself is also an art.

 The fact that the building is made of pure concrete is something worth noting.
 It may mean pure simplicity, although, in contemporary art, concrete does not seem like the best material to achieve simplicity, yet Ryue Nishizawa managed to design the structure, creating curves in concrete.

 While exploring the structure and its installation, you will realize the relationship between art, nature, and architecture.
 When creating a site like this, architects tend to overlook the relationship it has to the environment.